adult carrying baby on shoulder facing lake and mountains

 1. Determine how many bottles of breast milk you can store and how much your baby needs in a day.

 Keep track of how much your baby drinks a day and how much you can store.
 Typically, breast milk cooler bags can hold a maximum of six 8-ounce bottles.
 Keep in mind that breast milk should only be kept at room temperature (77F or colder) for no more than about 4-6 hours.
-If you are traveling for more than 4 hours, carry a cooler bag with you packed with a frozen ice pack to keep your breast milk safe.
+If you are traveling for more than 4 hours, carry a cooler bag with you packed with an ice pack to keep your breast milk safe.
 Read more here: Breastmilk Storage Guidelines & FAQ’s: How Long Does Breast Milk Last?

 2. Bring cleaning items, like brushes and soap, to clean your pump parts.